standuprey/cropme/README.md

 		<cropme
 			width="640"
 			height="400"
-			autocrop="true"
 			ratio="1"
+			icon-class=""
+			type="png"
 			destination-width="300">
 		</cropme>

 - width: width of the container.
 The image you want to crop will be reduced to this width
 - height: (optional) height of the container.
+Default is 300
-- autocrop: (optional) The image you want to crop will be reduced to the value of height if true
+- icon-class: (optional) css class of the icon to be set in the middle of the drop box
+- type: (optional) png or jpeg (might work with webm too, haven't tried it)
 - ratio: (optional) destination-height = ratio x destination-width.
 So you can either define ratio, or add a destination-height parameter, or none.
+- destination-width: (optional) target (cropped) picture width
+- destination-height: (optional) target (cropped) picture height.
+Cannot be set if ratio is set.

 And don't forget to add the module to your application